richelbilderbeek/ticket_287014/README.md

 ### Solution

+For us:

+- No loading of Python module
+- No loading of QIIME module
+- Remove the `.local` folder

+How a developer could have prevented this:

+- Supply a Singularity container that never looks outside of itself

+### Notes to arrive at solution

 Don't load the Python module.
 After this, it still shows Python 3.8.
 This may be caused by the Singularity image